Toews, Blackhawks end long losing drought in Philadelphia

-PHILADELPHIA — Jonathan Toews had a goal and an assist, Petr Mrázek made 38 saves and the Chicago Blackhawks won for the first time in the regular season in Philadelphia in more than 26 years with a 4-1 victory over the Flyers on Thursday night.
+PHILADELPHIA — Jonathan Toews had a goal and an assist, Petr Mrazek made 37 saves and the Chicago Blackhawks won for the first time in the regular season in Philadelphia in more than 26 years with a 4-1 victory over the Flyers on Thursday night.

 Reese Johnson and Tyler Johnson also scored, and Philipp Kurashev had an empty-netter for Chicago.